Azure/iotedge/edge-agent/README.md

 May be set to "twin" or "local".
 When set to "twin", the edge device twin is used as a configuration source for modules.
 When set to "local", a file (`config.json`) is used as a configuration source for modules.
+A custom (`config.json`) file can be used by bind mounting a directory containing the custom configuration file into the edge agent container and specifying the `ConfigSourceBindPath` environment variable to the bind path.
 `DeviceConnectionString` must be set to a device connection string if `ConfigSource` is set to "twin".

+### ConfigSourceBindPath

+Path to the bind mounted directory containing the custom (`config.json`) file used as the configuration source.

 ### DockerLoggingDriver